stefan06ro/keda-app/README.md

 # KEDA (Kubernetes Event-driven Autoscaling) chart

-Giant Swarm offers a KEDA App which can be installed in tenant clusters.
+Giant Swarm offers a KEDA App which can be installed in workload clusters.

+KEDA is an autoscaling mechanism for message queues.
+Customers report KEDA as easy to use and has resulted in significant resource optimizations and cost savings.

 Here we define the KEDA chart with its templates and default configuration.

 ## Installing

-There are 3 ways to install this app onto a tenant cluster.
+There are 3 ways to install this app onto a workload cluster.

 1. [Using our web interface](https://docs.giantswarm.io/ui-api/web/app-platform/#installing-an-app)
 2. [Using our API](https://docs.giantswarm.io/api/#operation/createClusterAppV5)